VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

 \subsection{Molecular Dynamics}

-The molecular dynamics (MD) describe that how the atoms in a material move as a function of time, with the aim of understanding the structural, dynamical and thermodynamical properties of complex systems.
+The molecular dynamics (MD) describes how the atoms in a material move as a function of time, and helps us to understand the structural, dynamical and thermodynamical properties of complex systems.
 It has been successfully applied to gases, liquids, and ordered and disordered solids.
-In addition to equation of state, mean square displacement (MSD), velocity auto-correlation function (VACF), vibrational density of states and pair correlation function (PCF) are the most important quantities enabling us to determine various properties of interest in MD simulations.
+In addition to equation of state, mean square displacement (MSD), velocity auto-correlation function (VACF), phonon vibrational density of states (VDOS) and pair correlation function (PCF) are the most important quantities enabling us to determine various properties of interest in MD simulations.

-The MSD is a measure of the deviation of the position of a particle with respect to a reference position over time.It can help to determine whether the ion is freely diffusing, transported, or bound.
+The MSD is a measure of the deviation of the position of a particle with respect to a reference position over time.
+It can help to determine whether the ion is freely diffusing, transported, or bound.
 It is defined as

-where $\boldsymbol{r}_{i}(t)$ is the atom position of atom $i$ after $t$ time of simulation. $N_{\text {particles}}$ and $N$ are the total number of atoms and total frames respectively.
+where $\mathbf{r}_{i}(t)$ is the position of atom $i$ after $t$ time of simulation. $N_{\text {particles}}$ and $N$ are the total number of atoms and total frames respectively.
 According to this definition, the MSD is averaged over all windows of length $m$ and over all selected particles.
-An alternative method which can efficiently calculate MSD is proposed based on the Fast Fourier Transform (FFT) algorithm as described in Refs. \cite{Kneller1995,Rog2003} and references therein.
+An alternative method which can efficiently calculate MSD was proposed based on the Fast Fourier Transform (FFT) algorithm in Refs. \cite{Kneller1995,Rog2003} and references therein.
 If the system stays in the solid state, the MSD oscillates around a constant value.
 This means that all the atoms are confined to certain positions.
-For a liquid, however, atoms will move indefinitely and the MSD continues to increases linearly with time.
+For a liquid, however, atoms will move indefinitely and the MSD continues to increase linearly with time.
 This implies that sudden changes in the MSD with time are indicative of melting, solidification, phase transition, and so on.
-In addition, the calculation of MSD is the standard way to estimate of the parameters of movement, such as the diffusion coefficients from MD simulations.
-Assuming that the system is in a diffusive regime and the position measurement error is negligible, the self-diffusion coefficient $D$ can be obtained through Einstein’s relation:
+In addition, the calculation of MSD is the standard way to estimate the parameters of movement, such as the diffusion coefficients from MD simulations.

-where $d$ is the dimensionality of the system (integer, 1 $\leq$ $d$ $\leq$ 3), $N$ is the total number of diffusion ions, $\mathbf{r}_{i}(t)$ is the displacement of the $i$-th ion at time $t$ and the bracket represents averaging over $t$.
-As an illustrated example, the calculated MSD and diffusion coefficient of Li$^+$ ions in the Li$_{10}$GeP$_{2}$S$_{12}$ material at 600 K is presented in Fig. \ref{Diffusion}.
-It is found that the diffusivity coefficient in the $z$ direction is predicted to be one order of magnitude more than those in the $x$ and $y$ directions at 600 K. The calculated diffusion coefficient is 8.70 $\times$ 10$^{-5}$ cm$^2$/s at 600 K, in excellent agreement with previous studies.\cite{Mo2012}